Biggest Put/Call Ratio Change: Day-Over-Day Sentiment Flips

 Is this the same as unusual options activity?

 Related but different.
-Unusual activity ranks by absolute volume; this screener ranks by directional shift.
-A name can have normal volume but a P/C ratio that flipped from 0.4 to 1.8 — that is a fresh hedging signal this screener would surface but unusual-activity would miss.
+Unusual activity ranks by absolute volume relative to open interest.
+This screener ranks by the day-over-day shift in directional balance (the put/call ratio change).
+A name can have normal volume but a P/C ratio that flipped from 0.4 to 1.8 in a single session; that is a fresh hedging or bearish-positioning signal this screener would surface but unusual-activity would miss because the volume itself looks routine.
+The two screeners are complementary; cross-referencing both surfaces names where directional flow and absolute volume agree.

 When does this update?